 What you need to know as you plan your 3 day pilgrimage

 The pilgrim agrees to undertake the pilgrimage programme of prayer and quiet reflection in bare feet, keeping Vigil and maintaining the Fast.
-Pilgrims must be at least 15 years old, physically fit and able to kneel unaided and free from any illness aggravated by fasting.
+Pilgrims must be physically fit and able to kneel unaided and free from any illness aggravated by fasting.

 You will be on the Island for two nights